onja-org/w2-css-grid-layout/lab/README.md

 ### Installation
 1. Open the project folder in your code editor
-2. Run `npm install` to install dependencies
+2. Run `npm install` from the root directory to install dependencies
 3. You're ready to start!

 ### How to Run the Code